Skip to main content

 Conclusion

-In conclusion every party in Israel (90%+ of seats) is pro-settlements or religious except for the Hadash-Ta’al coalition and possibly the Israeli Labor Party.
+In conclusion every party in Israel (90%+ of seats) is pro-settlements or non-secular except for the Hadash-Ta’al coalition and possibly the Israeli Labor Party.
 Since 106/120 members of the Knessat are pro-settlements/racist/victim-blaming, most Israelis are not pro-peace and are probably biased regarding the discussion on Palestine.
-106/120 is a large percentage for a country that has a very good proportional electoral system.
+106/120 is a large percentage for a country that has a high proportional electoral system.
 There cannot be peace in Palestine till Israelis realize they are voting for their own self-interests over the lives of humans on the other side of the war.

 Countries around the world should sanction Israel since unlike Russia, Israel’s population is also pro-settlement and land theft.
 The refusal of the US to sanction Israel says a lot about moral grandstanding in the 21st century.